 (d) In the case that the warning system was activated ahead of the levels described in both paragraph 3.5.(a) and 3.5.(b), whichever level described in (a) or (b) of this paragraph occurs earlier.

-Where the alternative described in paragraph 6.1. is utilised, the system shall activate when the failures described in paragraphs 4 or 5 or the NOx levels described in paragraph 6.2. have occurred.
+Where the alternative described in paragraph 6.1. is utilised, the system shall activate when the irregularities described in paragraphs 4 or 5 or the NOx levels described in paragraph 6.2. have occurred.

 The system shall also activate when the failures in paragraphs 4., 5., or 6. above have occurred, depending on the NOx monitoring approach.
 The detection of an empty reagent tank and the failures irregularities mentioned in paragraphs 4., 5., or 6. above shall result in the failure information storage requirements of paragraph 7. above taking coming into effect."